influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/troubleshooting/internal_statistics.md

 ## hh_processor

 The `hh_processor` tracks statistics about hinted handoff processors, one for each remote node.
-The tags indicate the destination node.
+The `hh_processor` measurement has two additional tags:
+* `node` - the destination node for the recorded metrics
+* `path` - the path to the durable hinted handoff queue on disk

 | fieldKey | fieldType | units |
 | :---- | :---- | :---- |